crcdng/411-cube/README.md

 # 411-cube

- Cube for the ILLUS/GAD411 module (Narrative Sequence)
+ Cube for the ILLUS411/GAD411 Narrative Sequence module